#72 π 2070. Most Beautiful Item for Each Query π§ π

 Given:

-is the solution for queries[j]
+Return an array answer, where answer[j] is the solution for queries[j].

 π Example